 This step is analogous to that described in the Technical Bulletin: Well Disinfection (pdf)

 .
 Confirm that the chlorine residual is <4 mg/L. Disposal should conform to Oregon Department of Environmental Quality requirements (pdf)

 - Warning: Bleach used in this disinfection process must be flushed thoroughly from all service lines.
 This procedure is for shock disinfection only, and should not to be used on a regular basis.
 Bleach contains chlorine and is harmful to organisms living in water and soil.
 Human exposure to strong bleach solutions (i.e., over 4 ppm chlorine) may cause severe irritation to eyes and skin.
 Bleach solutions over 4 ppm chlorine can be harmful if swallowed.
 Please use appropriate protection and precautions when handling bleach and provide notification to any customers who may be receiving highly chlorinated water before the system is flushed.

 6. Taking Special Coliform Samples

 - After flushing tank volume, special coliform (pdf) (i.e., microbiological analysis) samples will need to be taken in order to determine if the above chlorination procedure was effective.
-For more about laboratory reporting and special coliform reporting forms, click here.
+For more about laboratory reporting and special coliform reporting forms, visit the Laboratory Reporting page.